Hay is an essential part of your guinea pig’s diet. In fact, hay should consist of 80% of your guinea pig’s daily food intake.

 Are Mixed Bales of Hay Safe for Guinea Pigs?

 Choosing the best hay depends on your guinea pigs and the kinds of hay you can find readily available in your area.
-Whatever you choose, make sure you provide unlimited access to hay so your guinea pig maintains a balanced diet and avoids health problems down the line.
+Whichever type you choose, make sure you provide unlimited access to hay so your guinea pig maintains a balanced diet and avoids health problems down the line.

 Timothy and orchard grass hay are two of the best for daily feeding.
-Bluegrass, bermuda, brome, and sweet meadow hay are all great choices for everyday feeding as well.
+However, bluegrass, bermuda, brome, and sweet meadow hay are all great choices for everyday feeding as well.